x3m1Sec/cpts_notes/README.md

 Welcome to my penetration testing notes page - a project started with the idea to share and document my knowledge gained in the world of offensive security.

-My current knowledge comes from CTFs, real world penetration testing, but also from studying for certifications such as the OSCP, CPTS, eWPTv2 and eJPT.
+My current knowledge comes from CTFs, eJPT and currently CPTS certification.

 ***